 Focuses on current and emerging technologies and approaches in protein analysis, and considers applications of these technologies in biology, biotechnology, and medicine.

-Offered AUT, 1.5 credits, Weeks 1-5.
-Course not currently being offered
+Offered AUT, 1.5 credits, weeks 1-5.
+Will be offered in AUT 2025.

 Elective Course 2C: GENOME 560 – Introduction to Statistical Genomics